 #3 – Tri Cities

-An often overlooked destination in Eastern Washington featuring hiking, biking and wine tasting opportunities under sunny skies at the confluence of two mighty Washington rivers.
+Tri-Cities is an often overlooked destination in Eastern Washington featuring hiking, biking and wine tasting opportunities under sunny skies at the confluence of three mighty Washington rivers.

 Travel time from Seattle: 3 1/2 hours from Seattle by car.
 You could combine this with a drive through the Columbia River Gorge!